weewx/weewx/examples/xstats/readme.txt

 Manual installation instructions

-1) copy files to the weeWX user directory
+1) copy files to the WeeWX user directory

 cp bin/user/xstats.py /home/weewx/bin/user

-2) in the weeWX configuration file, modify the report section in which you would like to use the extended statistics.
+2) in the WeeWX configuration file, modify the report section in which you would like to use the extended statistics.
 For example, for the StandardReport

 [StdReport]